DBraun/DawDreamer/README.md

 ```bash
 brew update && brew upgrade pyenv && env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.8.5
 ```
 Use Projucer and DawDreamer.jucer to create an Xcode project or use `Builds/MacOSX/DawDreamer.xcodeproj`.
 There's a bug in the JUCE projucer app that causes the generated shared object to be suffixed with `dylib`.
-This means python wont be able to import the module.
+This means python won't be able to import the module.
 Until this bug is fixed, change directory into the `Builds/MacOSX/build/<Debug/Release>` (depending on your Xcode scheme) and run:
 ```bash
 mv dawdreamer.so.dylib dawdreamer.so
 ```